We warned you in 2013 about GMO rDNA salmon audio interview.

 The effects of this alteration of alleles to a unisex new salmon on humans when the fish is consumed is unknown.
 This salmon is altered such that the FDA said it should be in “FDA’s Electronic Animal Drug Registration and Listing System”, as a food drug.
 Aquabounty is supposed to police itself and report any adverse genetic changes and any changes in mortality or morbidity.

 There is no third party requirement for testing.
 In fact, there doesn’t seem to be any testing on humans who consume the salmon during the entire 30 year period Aquabounty has sought approval.
 (There is a blog link from Aquabounty that claims ALL gmos are allergy tested, but no data is provided on this specific fish.)
-The rDNA to make all of these changes is the same recombinant DNA technology used in Brazilian cane sugar and the Covid-19 vaccines and roughly 80 other foods.
+The rDNA to make all of these changes is the same recombinant technology used in Brazilian cane sugar, vaccines and roughly 80 other foods.
 These foods are either on the market or will shortly be released in ADVANCE of the pushed back bioengineered label requirement, now slated for 2022.
 Currently, a food you are consuming could be bioengineered and you would not know it.

 That’s why we are covering one bioengineered food each week.